FooBarWidget/matchhostfsowner/README.md

 `matchhostfsowner` helps solve this problem by ensuring that the UID that the container runs as, has a corresponding user database entry inside the container.

 Surprisingly, creating such a database entry in a robust manner is more complicated than it seems.
-TODO: blog about this.
+See this blog post: [Docker and the host filesystem owner matching problem
+Docker and the host filesystem owner matching problem](https://www.joyfulbikeshedding.com/blog/2021-03-15-docker-and-the-host-filesystem-owner-matching-problem.html)

 ## Usage